Misaka13514/blog/source/dn42-peering/index.md

 - Latency: ≦100ms
 - Currently does not accept strangers' peering unless their conditions are perfect.
 - Abnormal use will be blocked.
-- `THE SERVICE IS PROVIDED "AS IS", WITHOUT WARRANTY ...(sth really long and nobody want to read)...
+- `THE SERVICE IS PROVIDED "AS IS", WITHOUT WARRANTY ...(sth really long and nobody wants to read)...
 OTHER DEALINGS IN THE SERVICE.`
 - All rights reserved.

 #### Your Information Required